A Salmon Interactions Workstream has been launched to look, in part, at the reasons behind the decline in Scottish Atlantic salmon.

-The membership of the Group, which is supported by the Scottish Salmon Producer's Organisation and Fisheries Management Scotland, is currently being finalised but will include the aquaculture and wild fisheries sectors, Marine Scotland, the Scottish Environment Protection Agency (SEPA), Scottish Natural Heritage (SNH) and environmental groups as necessary.
+The membership of the Group, which is supported by the Scottish Salmon Producer's Organisation and Fisheries Management Scotland, includes the aquaculture and wild fisheries sectors, Scottish Environment Link (SELINK), Marine Scotland, the Scottish Environment Protection Agency (SEPA) and Scottish Natural Heritage (SNH).
 Initially, the Group will:

 - Look at the conclusions and any emerging recommendations from the Parliamentary Inquiries into farmed salmon in Scotland